 The SMAP radiometer measures the four Stokes parameters, V, H and T3, and T4 at 1.41 GHz.
-The T3-channel measurement can be used to correct for possible Faraday rotation caused by the ionosphere, although such Faraday rotation is minimized by the selection of the 6am/6pm sunsynchronous SMAP orbit.
+The T3-channel measurement can be used to correct for possible Faraday rotation caused by

 At L-band anthropogenic Radio Frequency Interference (RFI), principally from groundbased surveillance radars, can contaminate both radar and radiometer measurements.
 Early measurements and results from the SMOS mission indicate that in some regions RFI is present and detectable.
 The SMAP radar and radiometer electronics and algorithms have been designed to include features to mitigate the effects of RFI.
 To combat this, the SMAP radar utilizes selective filters and an adjustable carrier frequency in order to tune to pre-determined RFI-free portions of the spectrum while on orbit.
 The SMAP radiometer will implement a combination of time and frequency diversity, kurtosis detection, and use of T_4 thresholds to detect and where possible mitigate RFI.